As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Different Types of Wine Fridges

 As we have seen, proper ventilation is crucial for any wine fridge to function properly whether it is a tried and true compressor-style or an environmentally friendly thermoelectric model.

-Before breaking out the tape measure to see if your wine fridge will fit inside the cabinet, it is important to understand the different types of wine fridges and how the location of ventilation grills will affect your installation plans.
+Before breaking out the tape measure to see if your wine fridge will fit inside the cabinet, it is important to understand the different types of wine fridges and how the location of the ventilation grills will affect your installation plans.

 Freestanding Wine Refrigerators